-Your clients and prospects are familiar and accustomed to using AV, which detects and quarantines or removes known computer viruses.
+Your clients and prospects are familiar with and accustomed to using AV, which detects, quarantines, or removes known computer viruses.
 However, AV isn’t a silver bullet.
-Rajan says, “Endpoint protection solutions must also shield the end user and their mobile devices from multiple threat vectors such as email (i.e., spam, malware, spear phishing), web-borne threats from malware affected websites, and external USB devices.”
+Rajan says, “Endpoint protection solutions must also shield the end user and their mobile devices from multiple threat vectors such as email (e.g., spam, malware, spear phishing), web-borne threats from malware-affected websites, and external USB devices.”

 Comprehensive endpoint security includes firewall protection, application profiling, intrusion prevention, web filtering, advanced threat and malware protection, antispam and network access control in addition to antivirus.